openskies-sh/openskies-sh-articles/content/articles/create-a-live-flight-display.md

 ### Installation and Security

 There is a detailed [installation guide](https://github.com/openskies-sh/flight-spotlight/blob/master/documents/installation-instructions.md) that details how you can install it on your server, as mentioned earlier, we can install it for you as well.
-The whole application is secured using standard OAUTH technology, that we have developed that is also opensource: [Flight Passport](https://www.github.com/openskies-sh/flight-passport).
+The whole application is secured using standard OAUTH technology, that we have developed that is also open-source: [Flight Passport](https://id.openskies.sh).
 You can choose to integrate it with your preferred security, identity technology as well.

 ### Final thoughts

 We now have a working display of flights that can be streamed by using a few docker commands.
 The next question is how is data going to be aggregated and fed in to the system?
-We will touch upon this in [another article]({{< ref "live-airtraffic-aggregation.md" >}}), we use [Flight Blender](https://www.flightblender.com).
+We will touch upon this in [another article]({{< ref "live-airtraffic-aggregation.md" >}}), we use [Flight Blender](https://flightblender.com).
 This way you can securely connect to the airspace by self hosting a Flight Spotlight instance and display flight data.